Partner, Head of Technology, Co-Head of Information Governance, Privacy and Cybersecurity

 Key industry sectors

-Imran Ahmad is the Canadian head of our technology and innovation industry group and the Canadian co-head of our data protection, privacy and cybersecurity practice.
+Imran Ahmad is the Canadian head of our technology sector and Canadian co-head of our information governance, privacy and cybersecurity practice.
 He is based in our Toronto and Montreal offices and is recognized as a leading cybersecurity lawyer by several legal directories.

 Imran advises clients across all industries on a wide array of technology-related matters, including outsourcing, cloud computing, SaaS, strategic alliances, technology development, system procurement and implementation, technology licensing and transfer, distribution, open source software, and electronic commerce.